 What the men carry depends on their mission.
 If it's in the mountains, they carry things like machetes.
 If they're going to a heavily mined area, they carry a 28-pound mine detector.

 On night missions, they all carry their own necessities.
 Kiowa carries moccasins.
 Henry Dobbins carries his girlfriend's stockings around his neck.

 Sometimes they're required to blow out tunnels.
-Before they blow them, they're supposed to search them – a pretty terrifying job.
+Before they do that, they're supposed to search them—a pretty terrifying job.
 They draw numbers to see who has to do it.